Parameter uncertainties in weighted unbinned maximum likelihood fits: Introduction

 This paper is structured as follows: In Sec.~\ref{sec:maximumlikelihood} the unbinned maximum likelihood formalism is briefly summarised and the inclusion of event weights is discussed.
-The asymptotically correct expression is derived in Sec.~\ref{sec:alternativemethod} and compared with several commonly used approaches to determine uncertainties in weighted maximum likelihood fits in Sec.~\ref{sec:commonapproaches}.
-Section~\ref{sec:eventweights} details the correction of acceptance effects and the {\it sPlot} method as two sources of event weights.
-The inclusion of uncertainties on event weights, in particular uncertainties originating from nuisance parameters present in the determination of the {\it sWeights}, is also discussed.
-The different approaches are compared and contrasted using two specific examples in Sec.~\ref{sec:examples}, an angular fit correcting for an acceptance effect (Sec.~\ref{sec:angularfit}) and the determination of a lifetime when statistically subtracting background events using {\it sWeights} (Sec.~\ref{sec:sweights}).
+The asymptotically correct expression for static event weights is derived in Sec.~\ref{sec:alternativemethod} and compared with several commonly used approaches to determine uncertainties in weighted maximum likelihood fits in Sec.~\ref{sec:commonapproaches}.
+Section~\ref{sec:acceptance} details the correction of acceptance effects through event weights and discusses the impact of weight uncertainties in this context.
+Section~\ref{sec:splots} derives the asymptotically correct expressions for parameter uncertainties from fits of \textit{sWeighted} data, and also details the impact of potential nuisance parameters present in the determination of \textit{sWeights}.
+Different approaches to the determination of parameter uncertainties are compared and contrasted using two specific examples in Sec.~\ref{sec:examples}, an angular fit correcting for an acceptance effect (Sec.~\ref{sec:angularfit}) and the determination of a lifetime when statistically subtracting background events using {\it sWeights} (Sec.~\ref{sec:sweights}).
 Finally, conclusions are given in Sec.~\ref{sec:conclusions}.